IQSS/dataverse/doc/sphinx-guides/source/installation/config.rst

 :FilePIDsEnabled
 ++++++++++++++++

-Enable/disable the publishing of file based PIDs for the whole installation.
-This is enabled by default
+Toggles publishing of file-based PIDs for the entire installation.
+By default this setting is absent and Dataverse assumes it to be true.

+If you don't want to register file-based PIDs for your installation, set:

-``curl -X PUT -d 'true' http://localhost:8080/api/admin/settings/:FilePIDsEnabled``
+``curl -X PUT -d 'false' http://localhost:8080/api/admin/settings/:FilePIDsEnabled``

+Note: File-level PID registration was added in 4.9 and is required until version 4.9.3.

 :ApplicationTermsOfUse
 ++++++++++++++++++++++